Skip to content

 As in many other languages, Chinese has multiple words that each have multiple meanings, also known as polysemy.
-These polysemantic words convey several concepts at once, and can mean one of many things at the same time.
-One common example is which means “side”, “surface” or “face”.
+These polysemantic words convey several concepts at once and can mean one of many things at the same time.
+One common example is (miàn), which means “side”, “surface” or “face”.

 face in Chinese

 面(miàn) is not the only important Chinese character related to the body.
-What is the most interesting about these bodily characters is that their pictographs are often very similar to what they actually mean.
+What’s fascinating about these bodily characters is that their pictographs often closely resemble what they represent.

-For example, look at the word 口(kǒu) [ link to the 4th post ].
-Similarly, the ancient written form of 耳(ěr) looks like a human ear, and that of 足(zú) reminds a foot.
-It is commonly thought that 手(shǒu) is written to resemble the shape of a hand’s five fingers (but remember not to confuse 手(shǒu) with 毛(máo), which was composed to look closer in resemblance to a feather).
+For example, look at the word 口(kǒu).
+Similarly, the ancient written form of 耳(ěr) looks like a human ear, and that of 足(zú) resembles a foot.
+It is commonly thought that 手(shǒu) is written to resemble the shape of a hand with five fingers.
+However, remember not to confuse 手 (shǒu) with 毛 (máo), which was designed to resemble a feather.

 body in Chinese

 目(mù) looks like a human eye on its side, with its left end at the top and the right end at the bottom.
-Nowadays, it is not used as a standalone word, but it is still used as a part of some important Chinese words, like the following:
+While it is not used as a standalone word today, it remains a crucial part of some important Chinese words, such as:

-Beginners often confuse 目(mù) with 自(zì), which instead refers to one’s “nose”.
-The character was derived from the resemblance of a human nose, but its meaning extended over time to also refer to one’s “self”.
-This may be because when one speaks about one’s self, a person often points to his or her nose. 自(zì) is used as a part of the commonly used word自己 (zì jǐ) – oneself, one’s own.
+Beginners often confuse 目(mù) with 自(zì), which refers to one’s “nose”.
+The character 自 (zì) was derived from the resemblance of a human nose, but its meaning extended over time to also refer to one’s “self.”
+This may be because when speaking about oneself, people often point to their nose. 自 (zì) is part of the commonly used word 自己 (zì jǐ) – oneself, one’s own.

-Another one character that should not be confused with 目(mù) and 自(zì) is 首(shǒu), written to resmemble the shape of a human head.
+Another character not to be confused with 目 (mù) and 自 (zì) is 首 (shǒu), which is written to resemble the shape of a human head.

 gw

-The character 心 (xīn), standing for the heart, was probably not a recognizable object in the ancient times.
-It is most likely a pictograph that originally referred to the entire torso, understood to have the heart inside it.
-As for血 (xuě), which means blood, it is probably a pictograph for a basin of sacrificial blood.
+The character 心 (xīn), representing the heart, was probably not a recognizable object in ancient times.
+It is most likely a pictograph that originally referred to the entire torso, understood to contain the heart.
+Meanwhile, 血 (xuè), meaning blood, is likely a pictograph depicting a basin of sacrificial blood.

-Memorizing these symbols is crucial for further study of Chinese, because many of them are used as radicals in compound characters!
+Memorizing these symbols is crucial for further study of Chinese, as many of them are used as radicals in compound characters.
+By understanding the origins and representations of these characters, you can gain deeper insights into the Chinese language and its rich cultural heritage.

 Online Chinese Tutors